andrewnomai/Final_Project/README.md

 We will be using Python Scikit to analyze the data and produce a recommendation system that would provide movie recommendations according to their success as previously predicted.

 ##### Database
+PostgresSQL
-An ERD showcasing the inter-relationships between each of the features from the data from different tables can be found here https://github.com/andrewnomai/Final_Project/blob/main/Database/Neflix_data_ERD.png
+Wrote the clean and transformed data into PostgreSQL database tables for storage and further usage An ERD showcasing the inter-relationships between each of the features from the data from different tables can be found here https://github.com/andrewnomai/Final_Project/blob/main/Database/Neflix_data_ERD.png